 What Are the Prerequisites for the FTVM Major?

 Students interested in pursuing a FTVM Major must first complete the following prerequistie course with a grade of C- or higher:

-The final project for FTVM 236 is an audiovisual essay for which students are asked to create a three-five minute original argument about one of the films or television episodes screened for the course.
+The final project for FTVM 150 is an audiovisual essay for which students are asked to create a three-five minute original argument about one of the films or television episodes screened for the course.
 At the end of the term, the best essays are selected by the GSI team to compete in a festival, with winners in different categories determined by the audience.
-This year's Best of Festival Award went to Lia Baldori for her essay "Dance, Ferdinand, Dance."
+This year's Best of Festival Award (FALL 22) went to Bao Polkowski for “Run Lola Run: A Videogame Movie."